 Become a Public Policy Fellow

-Applications for the 2023-2024 Congressional and Science Policy Fellowships are closed.
+Applications for the 2024-2025 ACS Science Policy Fellowships are now closed.

 ACS solicits applicants from a wide variety of backgrounds within the chemical sciences, including academia, industry, and the nonprofit sector.